ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 	Whether we allow creation of auto indexes on dynamic queries.
 	_Default:_ true

-* **Raven/SkipCreatingStudioIndexes**
-	Control whether the Studio default indexes will be created or not.
-These default indexes are only used by the UI, and are not required for RavenDB to operate.
+* **Raven/SkipCreatingStudioIndexes**   	Control whether the Studio default indexes will be created or not.
+These default indexes are only used by the UI, and are not required for RavenDB to operate.   	_Default:_ false
-	_Default:_ false

-* **Raven/LimitIndexesCapabilities**
-	Control whether RavenDB limits what the indexes can do (to avoid potentially destabilizing operations).
+* **Raven/LimitIndexesCapabilities**   	Control whether RavenDB limits what the indexes can do (to avoid potentially destabilizing operations).	_Default:_ false
-	_Default:_ false

 * **Raven/CompiledIndexCacheDirectory**
 	Path to a directory used by index compilator.
-	_Default:_ ~\Raven\CompiledIndexCache
+	_Default:_ ~\CompiledIndexCach

 * **Raven/NumberOfItemsToExecuteReduceInSingleStep**
 	The number that controls if single step reduce optimization is performed.
 If the count of mapped results is less than this value then the reduce is executed in a single step.